- Vol 1: General - Topics Chapters Overview

 requirements of both federal and state law.

-See the Environmental Handbook, Vol. 1, Ch.
+See the SER, Vol. 1, Ch.
 3 for more information on public participation.

-The principal report used to present the findings of cultural resources studies for federal undertakings is the Historic Property Survey Report (HPSR), as described in the Environmental Handbook, Vol. 2, Ch.
-2-5.
-For state-only projects, the equivalent document is the Historical Resources Compliance Report (HRCR), described in the Environmental Handbook, Vol. 2, Ch.
-2-6.
+The principal report used to present the findings of cultural resources studies for federal undertakings is the Historic Property Survey Report (HPSR), as described in the SER, Vol. 2, Cultural Resources.
+For state-only projects, the equivalent document is the Historical Resources Compliance Report (HRCR).
 These reports summarize the findings of technical studies such as historical and archaeological survey reports.
 They are used to document the identification and evaluation of potential historic properties for the purposes of Section 106 and CEQA compliance respectively.
 For joint state and federal projects, the HPSR will generally satisfy the requirements of both levels.

 The HPSR can also be used to present a finding of no historic